Salem’s Sunday school classes are held from 9:15am to 10:30am during the school year.

 Each summer, a variety of cross generational activities are planned to bring Salem families together.
 Some activities the Salem Family has enjoyed together in summers past include: The Art Garage, children’s museum trips, swim parties, family movies, Wildlife Prairie Park, Fired Up Pottery, & more.
 Fun in the Son activities are for children in pre-school through high school.
 Parents and other adults are always welcome and encouraged to participate.
 However, it is not necessary for older children to have a parent participate.
 As a general rule, children younger than 2nd grade should be accompanied by a parent, grandparent or other responsible adult unless other arrangements are made.
 Kappa Chi students may be available to accompany younger children for an activity.
 Please contact Jill Goldhammer in the church office to discuss special supervision arrangements if necessary.

 Each February, Salem hosts this 24-hour servant lock-in for 3rd through 6th graders from a variety of local congregations in our conference.
 This annual event draws 150+ children and youth and includes worship with a nationally known Christian artist and hands-on small group service projects in the community, food, fellowship and fun.
 Small groups are led by high school students with support from adult youth leaders and volunteers from the Northern Conference.
 This is an incredible annual event for children.
-This year's Be Like Jesus event will be on Friday, February 23 through Saturday, February 24.
-Please register by February 12.

 Each Fall, the Northern Conference Youth Board leads 1st - 3rd graders “BE LIKE JESUS JUNIOR” service day.
 This service day is hosted at Salem in November.